 In candidate driven markets, hiring managers are the sellers

 For years the recruitment process has been powered by companies in the happy position of being in the driving seat.
-Things have changed in today’s candidate driven market.
-In a supply driven market, companies posted ads, shortlisted some candidates, putting them through rigorous interviews and not always necessary testing processes, which could take up to 40 hours of a candidate’s time as they jumped through the required hoops.
+Today, things have changed in a candidate driven market.
+In a supply driven market, companies posted ads, shortlisted some candidates, put them through rigorous interviews and not always necessary testing processes.
+This could take up to 40 hours of a candidate’s time as they jumped through the required corporate hoops.

-Now they do.
 The boot is on the other foot.
-Hiring managers, more than ever, are now the “sellers” in the recruitment process.
+Hiring managers, more than ever, are the new “sellers” in the recruitment process.
 It was of course always there to some degree, but now it has intensified.

 Candidate driven market

 A candidate driven market means that for companies the competition to attract top talent has heated up.
-A period of high employment, means a supply driven market is giving us a role reversal.
+A period of high employment, or today in a period characterised by the “Great Resignation” means a supply driven market is giving us a role reversal.
 Candidates of every calibre are able to move easily between jobs.
 Top talent is so much in so demand they don’t even bother to respond to contact.
 Some have switched off all notifications including access to LinkedIn InMail.
 In the days of GDPR this is frequently one of the few ways of reaching any potential candidate.

 The importance of Employer Branding